Skip to main content

 Egypt Coal and Lignite Production & Consumption

-Egypt does not have any domestic production of coal and depends on imports.
-Coal consumption has increased rapidly since 2020 (+20%/year), reaching 4.8 Mt in 2024, a level close to its pre-Covid level.
-Coal is dominantly used in the industrial sector (89%), in addition to replacing gas when its prices increase.
+Egypt does not have any domestic production of coal and depends entirely on imports.
+Coal consumption is low and fluctuating, reaching 3 Mt in 2025.
+Coal is mainly consumed in the industrial sector (90%).

 Graph: Coal Production & Consumption